RavoEth/RAVO-DOC/DOCUMENTATION-SUMMARY.md

 ## 📋 Documentation Overview

-This documentation suite provides comprehensive coverage for both **developers** and **investors/users** of the RAVO protocol, with special protection for proprietary bonding curve formulas and complete technical implementation details.
+This documentation suite provides comprehensive coverage for both **developers** and **investors/users** of the RAVO protocol, with complete technical implementation details and security best practices.

 ---